Mint-System/Odoo-Apps-HR/hr_attendance_policy/README.rst

     :alt: License: GPL-3

 ====================
-Hr Attendance Policy
+HR Attendance Policy
 ====================

-Module summary.
+Manage and check work time policies on attendance entries.

 For a detailed documentation have a look at https://www.odoo-wiki.org/hr-attendance-policy.html